dwhiffing/final-lift-js13k/NOTES.md

-# add "sequence" puzzle (difficulty adds more options)

-sequence: The player is given a sequence of numbers and must determine the next number in the sequence. sequence gets more complicated based on difficulty

 # add count: player is shown a set of emojis rendered randomly, must select whichever there is more of

 # add music